ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 i \oint_C f(re^{i \theta})e^{-ik\theta} d\theta
 \end{aligned}$$

 The first integral term vanishes because $$r$$ is the same on both ends of the contour.
-The second integral is, or is massageable into (if the contour takes a funny path), a Fourier transform.
+The second integral is a Fourier transform, or is massageable into one if the contour takes a funny path I guess.

-I like this realization.
-Of the two concepts, I feel like Fourier transforms deal with the more tangible concept -- of breaking a function down into its frequency components.
 The contour integral turns out to measure which components of $$F$$ are rotating in such a way as to exactly cancel out the rotating path around the pole at $$\frac{1}{z}$$.
-Though I'm not sure how to reconcile the fact that contour integrals can count paths around multiple poles at the same time -- that seems equivalent to taking Fourier transforms in multiple frequencies in a single integral, and I'm not sure why you would want to do that.
+Though I'm not sure how to reconcile the fact that contour integrals can count paths around multiple poles at the same time---that seems equivalent to taking Fourier transforms in multiple frequencies in a single integral, and I'm not sure why you would want to do that.

 </aside>